t7r0n/update-script/README.md

 The machine will greet you by saying 'Greetings Master'.
 There will also be a text printed on the terminal saying the same.

-After installing and cleaning the update the machine will say 'Done lala'.
+After installing and cleaning the update the machine will say 'Done lalala'.